Zburns31/CS7650-NLP/README.md

 ### Midterm Report
-The midterm report we could choose to analyze one of a few possible research papers.
-I choose the paper [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://arxiv.org/pdf/2201.11903) because I found this extremely relevant in todays times.
-I found it fascinating how we could utilize LLM's in different ways to improve their performance on various tasks, especially in commonsense reasoning.
-I also was very curious as to why this happens for foundational LLM's.
+For the midterm report we could choose to analyze one of a few possible research papers.
+I chose the paper [Chain-of-Thought Prompting Elicits Reasoning in Large Language Models](https://arxiv.org/pdf/2201.11903) because I found this extremely relevant in todays times with recent onset of LLM's and how we are able to raise performance without fine-tuning methods.
+I found it fascinating how we could utilize LLM's in different ways to improve their performance on various tasks, especially in reasoning and generalization.
+I also was very curious as to why we are able to improve the performance of LLM's using different prompting methods.

 # Questions?